imagino50/Data-Stream-Clustering/README.md

-# Clustering of streaming events which intensity spreads and decreases over time.
+# Data stream clustering which intensity spreads and decreases over time.

 - **First Canvas** :
-Generate (random or clustered) events as input .
+Generate (random or clustered) events continuously as input.
 Each event intensity decreases while its radius increases over time.
 For events which overlap, theirs intensities cumulate each others.
 - **Second Canvas** :